Logo for Healing Hearts Counseling

 “I don’t want to feel like this anymore.”

 You’re not just here to survive.
 You want to live!
-You want:
+You want to:

-• To be in relationships that feel mutual not draining
+• Be in relationships that feel mutual not draining.

-• To walk into a family dinner without tensing up
+• Walk calmly into a family dinner without tensing up.

-• To stop picking partners who remind you of your childhood pain
+• Pick healthy partners who don’t remind you of your childhood pain.

-• To finally believe: “I matter.
+• Finally believe: “I matter.
 I’m enough.
 I’m allowed to take up space.”

 You don’t want to blow up your life.
 You want to feel safe in it.
 You want to feel whole.
 Real.
 You.